greg-raven/Impeachment-Chronicles/_posts/2020-01-16-pelosi-its-not-a-question-of-proof-its-about-allegations.md

 ---
-title: 'Pelosi: 'It's not a question' of 'proof' it's about 'allegations''
+title: "Pelosi: 'It's not a question' of 'proof' it's about 'allegations'"
 layout: post
 author:
 - Nancy Pelosi